DownTheMatrix/100-days-of-code/r1-log.md

 **Thoughts:** I want to commit fully to the scholarship program, and I also want to use all my spare time to practice and keep on going with the other courses on Udemy.
 I'd better establish a schedule which includes other things such as sport though: my mental health first!

+### Day 21: 2018 February 15, Tuesday

+**Today's Progress**: Yes!
+I've started the phase 2 of the Udacity Front End Scholarship, and I submitted my first task (an "Animal Trading Card" project).
+Then, I used my spare time to continue with the Colt's course.
+Today's topic: DOM manipulation.
+Finally, I threw some ideas for the Movie Database Project.

+**Thoughts:** The phase 2 is a great opportunity for reviewing my CSS knowledge and learn new tricks about how to interact with the page elements.
+It started today and will last until the 15th of August.
+No excuses!